 Class 2.1: Flammable Gases: Generally used for torches, welders, cooking, heating, and powering of vehicles like (forklifts and other forms of vehicles).
 Flammable gases can also be referred to as fuel gases, they can very easily ignite or explode if mixed with air and a spark.
 Examples of these kinds of gases are Liquid Propane Gas (LPG), acetylene, Hydrogen, Propylene, Methane, Propane, Natural Gas.

 Class 2.2: Non-Flammable, Oxidising Gases: These gases by themselves are not flammable.
 What they can do is assist the combustion process.
 Remember that fire needs three things to happen, Fuel, Air, and a spark.
-Oxidizing gases give a fire more air so it can burn more fuel helping the fire get bigger and hotter.
+Oxidising gases give a fire more air, so it can burn more fuel, helping the fire get bigger and hotter.
 IF exposed to oxidising gases, combustible materials (fuels) can ignite easier, burn much hotter and be harder to put out.

 Class 2.3: Toxic Gases: These chemicals can be classified as both toxic and corrosive.
 These gases can pose a very significant risk to the health and safety of people and the environment.